Tom-Nagy/know-it/README.md

 ### **Audience Definition**

 The targeted audience is international with an age range of 11 or 12 years old to 15 or 16 years old and above.
-This audience is either children or adults that are interested in science, environment and knowledge in general.
-It is as well children that have to study or know about a subject and want to improve.
+This audience is either children, or adults that are interested in science, environment and knowledge in general.
+It is as well children that have to study or learn about a subject and want to improve.

 #### The targeted audience for this website is looking for :